-To get started gather your ingredients which include what else, but pork tenderloins, bacon, and mushrooms.
-In addition, you will need: olive oil, salt, and pepper, a clove of garlic, a tablespoon of bread crumbs, chopped fresh parsley and grated lemon zest.
-Is your mouth watering yet?
-It should be!
+Gather your ingredients which are: pork tenderloins, bacon, and mushrooms.
+Additionally, you will need olive oil, salt and pepper, garlic, breadcrumbs, fresh parsley and lemon zest.

-Heat your olive oil in a large skillet over medium-low heat.
-Add your bacon and cook until crisp, which should take about 8-10 minutes.
+Heat two tablespoons of olive oil in a large skillet over medium heat.
+Add bacon and cook until crisp, which should take about 8-10 minutes.

-Remove the bacon and crumble.
-Return to the skillet and add the mushrooms, 1/2 tsp of salt and pepper to taste.
-Cook over medium heat until the mushrooms are soft which should take about 4-5 minutes.
-Add the minced garlic and cook 1 minute, Remove from the heat and stir in the breadcrumbs and all but 2 tablespoons of the parsley.
+Add the mushrooms to the pan and season them with 1/2 tsp of salt and 1/4 tsp pepper.
+Cook the mushrooms over medium heat until they are soft which should take about 5-6 minutes.
+Add the bacon and minced garlic and cook 1 minute.
+Remove the pan from the heat and stir in the breadcrumbs and all but two tablespoons of the parsley.
 Let cool.

-Speaking of jelly rolling the port tenderloin, to make this happen, you have to butterfly the tenderloin.
-You can do this, by making an incision down the length of tenderloin.
+To butterfly the tenderloins, make an incision down the length of the pork.
 Do not cut all the way through.
-Make sure you leave about a 1/2 inch which is not cut.
-Open the tenderloin like a book so the tenderloins lie flat.
+Open the tenderloin like a book, so the pork lies flat.

-Cover the pork with plastic wrap.
-I used a gallon sized plastic storage bag and pound with the flat side of a meat mallet until about 1/2 inch thick.
-If you want to be able to jelly roll your pork this is very important.
-I think I only pounded it to a 3/4 to 1 inch thickness and I had trouble rolling it up.
-Take your time and start from the middle and work outward till your pork is 1/2 inch thick.
+Cover the pork with plastic wrap or a gallon size plastic bag and pound with the flat side of a meat mallet or you can use a small cast iron skillet which is what I use.
+Take your time and start from the middle of the pork and work your way outward until your pork is 1/2 inch thick.
+(It’s hard to roll up your pork with the stuffing if it’s any thicker.)

-Spread the mushroom mixture over the 2 tenderloins.
+Spread the mushroom mixture evenly over the two flattened tenderloins.

-Starting with a long side, tightly roll up each tenderloin.
+Starting with a long side of the pork, tightly roll up each tenderloin.
 Secure the seams with toothpicks.
-I used the toothpicks to hold it together initially, but then tied each tenderloin about 6 times using kitchen string.

 Brush the tenderloins with olive oil and season liberally with salt and pepper.
-Sear each tenderloin in a large skillet over medium high heat on all sides.
+Sear each tenderloin in a large skillet over medium-high heat for about 2 minutes a side.

-Put on a baking sheet lined with aluminum foil and bake in the oven for approximately 15-20 minutes, or until a meat thermometer inserted into the center of the pork registers 145 degrees.
+Place the tenderloins on a metal baking rack, on a baking sheet and bake in the oven for approximately 20-25 minutes, or until a meat thermometer inserted into the center of the pork registers 140 degrees.
 Remove from the oven and cover with foil.
-Let rest for a minimum of 10 minutes or so.
+Let rest for 10 minutes for the temperature to come up to 145 degrees.

-In the meantime, mix 3 Tbsp of olive oil with 2 Tbsp of finely chopped parsley, the lemon zest and salt and pepper to taste in a bowl.
+While the meat rests, mix three tablespoons of olive oil with two tablespoons of finely chopped parsley, lemon zest and salt and pepper to taste in a small bowl.
+Set aside.

-Remove the toothpicks and strings and slice the pork.
-To serve, top with the parsley oil.
+When the pork is ready, remove the toothpicks and strings and cut into 1-inch slices.
+To serve, top with the parsley mixture.